Skip to content

 20.1 HiLCOS Operating System

 The previous chapters covered wired industrial networking.
 Wireless connectivity is increasingly required for mobile equipment, AGVs, and remote monitoring.
-HiLCOS is the operating system that powers Hirschmann’s industrial WLAN devices and provides the features needed to make wireless reliable in demanding industrial environments.
+HiLCOS is the operating system that powers Hirschmann industrial WLAN devices and delivers the features needed to make wireless reliable in demanding industrial environments.

 Standard consumer and enterprise WLAN firmware is designed for office environments.
-Industrial environments introduce challenges that consumer firmware cannot handle: EMI from motors and VFDs, metal enclosures that reflect and attenuate signals, mobile equipment that moves through coverage zones, and safety-critical applications that cannot tolerate dropped connections.
+Industrial environments introduce challenges that consumer firmware does not handle: EMI from motors and VFDs, metal enclosures that reflect and attenuate signals, mobile equipment that moves through coverage zones, and applications that do not tolerate dropped connections.

-HiLCOS is Hirschmann’s purpose-built WLAN operating system.
-It runs on the OpenBAT, BAT867-R, BAT450-F, and BAT867-F product families.
-It provides features well beyond basic WLAN functions, developed over more than 20 years of industrial wireless deployments.
+HiLCOS is the Hirschmann purpose-built WLAN operating system.
+HiLCOS runs on the OpenBAT, BAT867-R, BAT450-F, and BAT867-F product families.
+HiLCOS delivers features well beyond basic WLAN functions, developed over more than 20 years of industrial wireless deployments.

 Key terms: